ECCC-MSC/open-data/docs/msc-data/nwp_cansips/readme_cansips-datamart_en.md

 * __hindcast__ : Constant string indicating that the file contains the data from the hindcast part of CanSIPS, in opposition to the forecast part
 * __raw__ : Constant string indicating that the file contains raw data without bias correction
 * __VAR__ : Variables included in the 2 degrees files [TMP, HGT, PRATE, SSHG, PRMSL, UGRD, VGRD]
-* __Var__ : Variables included in the 1 degree files [AirTemp, GeopotentialHeight, PrecipRate, SeaSfcHeight, Pressure, WindU, WindV]
+* __Var__ : Variables included in the 1 degree files [AirTemp, GeopotentialHeight, PrecipRate, SeaSfcHeight-Geoid, Pressure, WindU, WindV]
 * __StatProcess__ : Statistic process [prob-near-normal, prob-below-normal, prob-above-normal, ProbNearNormal, ProbBelowNormal, ProbAboveNormal]
 * __LVLTYPE__ : Vertical level type [SFC for the surface, TGL for height above the ground, ISBL for pressure level, MSL for mean sea level]
 * __LVL__ : Vertical level value